How to Safely Ground A Portable Generator (Step By Step)

 Are all parts of your generator including the fuel tank, the engine, the housing, and the power receptacles bonded to the frame of the generator?
 Yes No

-If you answered yes to both of these questions, then your generator does not need to ground with a rod.
+If you answered yes to both, then your generator does not need to ground with a rod.
 The reason for this is that the frame of the generator works as a grounding rod.

-If you answer no to one or both of the above questions, please keep reading to learn how to ground a generator.
+If you answer no to one or both of the above, please keep reading to learn how to ground a generator.

 What Tools You’ll Need to Ground Your Generator